On the emergence of a classical Isotropic Universe from a Quantum $f(R)$ Bianchi Cosmology in the Jordan Frame: Abstract

 \section{Abstract}

-We analyze the quantum dynamics of the Bianchi models within a $f(R)$ modified gravity in the \emph{Jordan frame}, using the non-minimally coupled scalar field as a relational time.

-We first determine the conditions under which the spatial curvature of the Bianchi models can be neglected, together with the potential term of the scalar field.
-Thus, we investigate the dynamics of the Bianchi I model as described by a Schr\"odinger equation in the ADM-reduced formulation of the Hamiltonian dynamics.

-We demonstrate a spontaneous tendency of quantum wave packets to become quasi-classical, so that providing a classical limit for the Universe dynamics.
+{ We demonstrate a spontaneous tendency of quantum wave packets to become quasi-classical, providing a classical limit for the Universe dynamics.
 However, this limit is not maintained in the future (after a critical value of the relational time) and a spreading process is turned on.
-We show that the onset of an inflationary scenario is unable to make stable this localization of the wave packets for the Bianchi I model.
-Instead, when we implement a full inflationary scenario for the isotropic Universe a mechanism of stable classicalization of the Universe emerges.
-This result outlines a sharp difference between the standard relativistic cosmology and a modified $f(R)$ paradigm.
+We show that the onset of an inflationary scenario is not able to make this localization stable of the wave packets for the Bianchi I model.
+Instead, when we implement a perturbative inflationary scenario for the isotropic Universe a mechanism of stable classicalization of the Universe emerges.
+This result outlines a sharp difference between the standard relativistic cosmology and a modified $f(R)$ paradigm. \PACS{ {PACS-key}{discribing text of that key} \and {PACS-key}{discribing text of that key} } }